 What trees can be cut down without a permit?

 There are lots of trees that can be cut down without a permit.
-Generally, these trees are not native to the area and considered a local pest.
+Generally, these trees are not native to the area and are considered local pests.
 Again, this needs to be outlined in the local tree ordinance.

 Take a palm tree for example.
 These trees are iconic in Florida, Nevada, and parts of California, but have no place in the pine forests or Colorado.